Mitchell Ability Model

 - Social interaction

-Students then learn core information about a field of endeavor—Human Services, Leadership and Management, Sciences, or Teaching and Learning—with room to explore other interests while building skills through courses and work experience from day one.
+Students then learn core information about a field of endeavor—Human Services, Leadership and Business Management, Sciences, or Teaching and Learning—with room to explore other interests while building skills through courses and work experience from day one.

 The student journey at Mitchell is all about transitioning: